eggheadio-projects/introduction-to-state-machines-using-xstate-notes/09_xstate-use-internal-transitions-in-xstate-to-avoid-state-exit-and-re-entry.md

 ## Personal take

 Cool - so, what?
 Good to know this but it would be interesting to have a real-world example to go along with this.

+There is a real-world example of internal transitions in the [XState docs](https://xstate.js.org/docs/guides/transitions.html#internal-transitions).
+It's slightly more helpful but still doesn't have an example of realistic entry/exit side effects.